openmelody/mt-plugin-theme-manager/README.md

 back to the plugin-level `doc_link` for both themes, for example.
 See their use in the example below.

-Both the `description` and `about_designer` keys are special, in that you can supply text to them in a variety of ways.
+The `description`, `documentation` and `about_designer` keys are special, in that you can supply text to them in a variety of ways.
 This gives you the opportunity to include simple or complex HTML along with inline CSS.
 Examples:

 * Inline, formatted as HTML:

     `description: "<p>This is my great theme!</p>"
+    documentation: "<p>How to use this theme.</p>"
     about_designer: "<p>I am the bestest designer <em>evar</em>!</p>"`

 * As a file reference, which contains HTML.
 The file you specify should be